bologer/anycomment.io/readme.txt

 * Activate it from `Plugins` section in admin panel
 * Go to preferred social media and register to get API access (API key, secrets, etc)
 * Specify required API details in special social network settings
+* Enable comments in Generic settings to replace native comments
 * Go to some post and try to authorize using any of the enabled social networks and leave a comment!

 = What social networks does AnyComment support? =